shettyg/ovn-docker/README.md

 In the "overlay" mode, OVN can create a logical network amongst containers running on multiple hosts.
-This is a single-tenant (extendable to multi-tenants depending on the security characterstics of the workloads), multi-host solution.
+This is a single-tenant (extendable to multi-tenants depending on the security characteristics of the workloads), multi-host solution.

 For both the modes to work, a user has to install Open vSwitch in each VM/host